ndexbio/ndex2-client/README.md

 **getProvenance()**

-* Get the network provenance
+* Get the network provenance as a Python dictionary having the CX provenance schema.

 **set_provenance(provenance)**